photoprism/photoprism-docs/docs/user-guide/users/cli.md

 photoprism passwd [username]
 ```

-Note that when [using Docker Compose](../../getting-started/docker-compose.md#command-line-interface), you must prepend the command with `docker compose exec photoprism` so that it is executed within the `photoprism` container:
+Note that when [using Docker Compose](../../getting-started/docker-compose.md#command-line-interface), you must prepend the command with `docker compose exec photoprism` so that it is executed within the `photoprism` container, for example:

 ```
-docker compose exec photoprism photoprism passwd [username]
+docker compose exec photoprism photoprism passwd admin
 ```

 This also [applies to other terminal commands](../../getting-started/docker-compose.md#examples), including those listed below.